 “I found the piece to be very insightful on many levels….politically, socially, and personally.”

 She has also released her music CD , which includes a selection of 10 songs, with some being significant to her life experiences.

 Transgender singer and comedian Mandy Goodhandy aka Amanda Taylor was Canada’s first trans woman stand-up comedian.

 Mandy’s comedic monologues had become a staple in the underground Toronto LGBTQQ2SIAA scene and now in mainstream Canadian comedy clubs.
 Including Yuk Yuk’s Toronto, Absolute Comedy Club, The Comedy Bar & of course her own comedy hub 120 Diner.
 The 120 Diner has been voted as one of the top 10 comedy clubs in Toronto by BlogTO, Yelp & The Culture Trip.

-She has performed as a M.C., host and stand-up comic for a number of years first as a male/drag female performer (10 years) and finally a trans woman going on 30 years.
+She has performed as an M.C., host, and stand-up comic for a number of years first as a male/drag female performer (10 years) and finally a trans woman going on 30 years.
 She is the first Canadian trans woman to be accepted into SheDot, Toronto’s Festival of funny women 2015 & again in 2016.
 Mandy performed in the SheFresh and SheLBGT shows in 2015 at the Toronto Comedy Bar with headliner Margaret Cho who was also part of the festival that year.
-Then in Shedot 2016 with performances on Thursday, April 28 at The Corner Comedy club and Friday, April 29th at Comedy Bar, both in Toronto.
+Then in Shedot 2016 with performances on Thursday, April 28 at The Corner Comedy Club and Friday, April 29th at Comedy Bar, both in Toronto.